 The working relationship between DMAS and VDSS is positive and collaborative.
 Virginia was one of 12 states selected to participate in the Improving Timely Health Care for Children and Youth in Foster Care Affinity Group.
 The selection was based on the partnership between DMAS and VDSS and the readiness to bring data, experiences, stakeholders, and creativity to bear to improve timely access to health care services for children and youth in foster care.
 DMAS and VDSS are co-leads on the group which also includes representatives from the various managed care organizations.
-The group is in the early stages of this work and collecting baseline data.
 The aim of the work by this group is to establish more effective workflows that will increase the percentage of children entering foster care who receive their initial medical exam within 30 days of entering foster care.
+The group has established two tests of change that are currently being implemented.
+One includes a "warm hand-off" from the LDSS to the MCO so that the MCO is aware of new members more promptly and can reach out within a couple of days of the child entering foster care to assist in scheduling appointments.
+A second test of change includes one of the MCO's employing a care manager that will be housed in the LDSS.
+Again, this will aid in the MCO being made aware of new members more promptly enabling them to provide support in making appointments and ensuring medical needs are met.
 The group started in late summer 2021 and will receive targeted technical assistance for a period of 12 months with the option to continue for an additional 12 months.

-In 2021, the DMAS/Foster Care Partnership bi-monthly meetings resumed providing increased collaboration with various stakeholders to improve the overall access to healthcare for children in and aging out of foster care.
+In 2021, the DMAS/Foster Care Partnership bi-monthly meetings resumed, providing increased collaboration with various stakeholders to improve the overall access to health care for children in and aging out of foster care.
 The group includes representatives from DMAS, VDSS, LDSS, OCS, VCOY, and LCPA.
 There are two smaller focus groups that are working to provide targeted interventions to improve outcomes for youth transitioning out of foster care and to improve overall service utilization.
 The partnership brings together various stakeholders to enhance cross-agency communication, overcome barriers to meeting the health needs of children in foster care, and to share resources and information.

-As new technologies and processes are developed, the relationship between DMAS and VDSS will continue to evolve, but will remain the cornerstone of efforts to improve health outcomes.
+As new technologies and processes are developed, the relationship between DMAS and VDSS will continue to evolve but will remain the cornerstone of efforts to improve health outcomes.
 (Strategic Plan Permanency 5.2) DMAS contracts with an External Quality Review Organization (EQRO), which conducts (as an optional external quality review (EQR) task under the Centers for Medicare & Medicaid Services (CMS) Medicaid guidelines) an annual focused study that provides quantitative information about children and adolescents placed in foster care and receiving medical services through Medicaid managed-care service delivery.
 Information from this annual study will continue to be used to determine the extent to which children in foster care are receiving the expected preventive and therapeutic medical care.
 In addition to the more general plan to continue to improve health care and oversight for children in foster care over the next five years previously outlined, Virginia is also making efforts in specific areas.
 The current status of these efforts and areas which will be strengthened in coming years are described in the following section.

-A Schedule For Initial And Follow-Up Health Screenings That Meet Reasonable Standards Of Medical Practice
+A Schedule for Initial and Follow-Up Health Screenings That Meet Reasonable Standards of Medical Practice